-AACSB: Analytical Thinking Blooms: Analyze Difficulty: 2 Medium

-$Learning\ Objective:\ 02-02\ The\ importance\ of\ setting\ both\ strategic\ and\ financial\ objectives.$

-92. Isabelle is in the process of setting financial and strategic objectives for her marketing company.
+AACSB: Analytical Thinking Blooms: Analyze Difficulty: 2 Medium Learning Objective: 02-02 The importance of setting both strategic and financial objectives.
+Topic: Strategic Management 100.
+Margot is in the process of developing financial and strategic objectives for her luxury jewelry and accessories company.
 She realizes she needs to add short-term and longer-term performance targets.
-Is it important to include short-term and long-term objectives at this stage?
-Which one is more important?
+Is it important for her to spell out both short-term and long-term performance targets?
+Which time frame is more important?
+Are there tradeoffs involved?
 Explain.

 A company's set of financial and strategic objectives should include both near-term and longer term performance targets.
 Short-term (quarterly or annual) objectives focus attention on delivering performance improvements in the current period and satisfy shareholder expectations for near-term progress.
 Longer-term targets (three to five years off) force managers to consider what to do now to put the company in position to perform better later.
-Long-term objectives are critical for achieving optimal long-term performance and stand as a barrier to a near-sighted management philosophy and an undue focus on short-term results.
+Long-term objectives are critical for achieving optimal long-term performance and stand as a barrier to a nearsighted management philosophy and an undue focus on short-term results.
 When trade-offs have to be made between achieving long-term objectives and achieving short-term objectives, long-term objectives should take precedence (unless the achievement of one or more short-term performance targets has unique importance).